Feuerschutz-polizei (Fireman):

 “Updated” Oberwachtmeister, Feurshutzpolizei Regiment ,,Hessen”:

-In Juni 1936, Reichsführer-SS Heinrich Himmler was appointed to the newly created position of Chef der Deutschen Polizei im Reichsministerium des Innern or Chief of the German Police in the National Ministry of the Interior, effectively giving him full control of all police agencies within Germany.
+In June 1936, Reichsführer-SS Heinrich Himmler was appointed to the newly created position of Chef der Deutschen Polizei im Reichsministerium des Innern or Chief of the German Police in the National Ministry of the Interior, effectively giving him full control of all police agencies within Germany.
 As a result of this appointment and the restructuring of all the separate German state police into a single national police force.